nikasimovich/md19/_projects/desktop2mobile.md

 1. Find 3 examples of websites that change from desktop to mobile (can be a separate app or just a website).
 Try to find ones that have a seamless experience on both, however, if you find bad examples, those are fair game, also. (limit to 1 bad example).
 2. Here are some things to observe: layout changes, type changes, hierarchy changes, use of location, hidden fields.
 3. Document your findings in a google slides presentation, dropbox paper, or PDF with screenshots and links to the websites.
+Have a couple bullet points for each entry.
 4. Title your slide document as “Firstname-Lastname_Comparison”
 5. Save your presentation to the homework drop with today’s date.